Happy Baba Marta Day, little girl.

 How perfectly fitting!

 Lately, we've been telling you bits and pieces of your story, showing you pictures of your orphanage and where you used to live.
 I'm still not sure how much you understand, but I pray daily that the Lord will continue to open your heart to be able to love and trust.
-We talk often about family, and you always, always smile when I tell you that families stick together!
 I pray, sweet girl, that this sinks deep, deep into your heart, and that you can rest tonight knowing you are loved and safe and chosen!
 Because you are!
 We are so glad that you are home, that you are part of our family, and that this crazy, crazy story of our lives includes this chapter!
 I can't wait to see what comes next!

 Oh, mercy!
 I'm behind once more!
 I intended to finish up this post 2 weeks ago on the actual holiday, but somehow got sidetracked along the way!
 Imagine that!